What is Orientation and Mobility Training?

 SAMBT practitioners are able to provide an Early Childhood Intervention service.
 This includes training and guiding parents and caregivers on how to stimulate the normal development of their blind child; ensuring that other professionals such as social workers and occupational therapists are involved; advising and assisting with schooling issues; etc. Parents of blind pre-school children are helped with and given new hope for their child’s future.

-SAMBT also provides clients with basic counselling and referrals to other professionals, institutions or services.
+We also provide clients with basic counselling and referrals to other professionals, institutions or services.

 SAMBT has sponsored the training of O&M practitioners at the College of Orientation and Mobility and employed them on qualifying.

 How is SAMBT Governed and Managed?

-SAMBT has seven trustees with skills relevant to the running of the organisation.
+SAMBT has nine trustees with skills relevant to the running of the organisation.
 The trustees are representative in terms of race, gender and visual impairment.
-The Managing Trustee (himself a blind person) is responsible for overseeing the day-to-day running of the organisation, advocacy and fundraising.
+The Managing Trustee (herself a blind person) is responsible for overseeing the day-to-day running of the organisation, advocacy and fundraising.
 The General Manager runs the day to day finances and logistics of the organisation.
 The Monitoring and Evaluation of all training as well as well supervision of practitioners is done by an expert O&M practitioner.

 SAMBT has several long term partnerships, the Gauteng Department of Health, several corporates, the National Lotteries Commission and various trusts and foundations.
 It is thanks to them, that we are able to train blind people across South Africa: blind people who otherwise would have no access to independence training.

 SAMBT is always looking for new partners.
 Partners can support a single training programme or several programmes, help with the purchasing of assistive devices or sponsor the training of one individual child attending a school for the blind or fund the training of one blind adult.